ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/README.md

 it counts 3-D components at each spinal level and sorts clearly separated components by mean anterior/posterior coordinate.
 Three- and four-component levels, plus clearly separated two-component levels, are handled deterministically.
-Merged or ambiguous levels are routed to a small D/V network;
+Merged or ambiguous levels are routed to a 3-D D/V network;
 the network is clipped back to the routed RootletSeg voxels, so the pipeline can never add or remove rootlet support.